Lord of the Rings: The Animated Musical | Overview of Appendix A “Annals of the Kings and Rulers”

 Pseudo-Annals

 Besides lost texts and mythologized texts, pseudohistory abounds with fringe theories about actual historical events.
 While most of these theories involve racism, religion, political intrigue, ancient aliens, or a horrific combination of all four, Historia regum Britanniae was pure medieval silliness.
 Translated to History of the Kings of Britain in Modern English, Geoffrey of Monmouth created his Latin-language mythology bringing together stories from the Celts and his favorite King Arthur tales.
 While I have read only excerpts and summaries in English, the original book sounds like an absolute trip.
-Geoffrey connected the founding of Britain to the Aeneid by Virgil.
+Geoffrey connected the founding of Britain to The Aeneid by Virgil.
 Julius Caesar showed up and had a sea battle.
 Quite a bit of time was spent on Arthur, Merlin, and company, although Lancelot was not introduced to the story.

 The book was popular in the public eye, but English historian William of Newburgh wrote a diatribe against Geoffrey’s work in the “Preface” of his own book, Historia rerum Anglicarum [History of English Affairs] published in 1198.
 In a translation by Joseph Stevenson from 1861, William calls Historia “the most ridiculous fictions” and “unblushing effrontery”.
 He was particularly angry that Geoffrey “declares that this Merlin was the issue of a demon and woman” and then offers a lengthy explanation how this could not be true, since the book was written at a time when people could not be sure.
 While I agree that this characterization was a heresy, I also imagine poor William was weaned on a lemon.